When is best to stargaze?

 Autumn, Winter and Spring offer the best times to stargaze and many astronomers refer to an ‘observing season’.
 This is the time from when clocks go back in October (nights become 1 hour longer) to the time they go forward in March (nights become 1 hour shorter).
 You will find most stargazing events being held during this period.

 When you consider all of the above factors it can be tricky to decide when to go stargazing!
 We have created a dark sky calendar to help show when the skies will be dark.
 Also throughout this website you will see a display similar to below — it shows when darkness falls this evening.
 The bold yellow area indicates daylight/twilight from the Sun.
 Lighter faded yellow areas show the negative effects of moonlight.
 Where you can see stars is when the skies will be truly dark — therefore the best time to stargaze.

 Actual darkness times, the times best for stargazing, are shown in a text caption above the chart — it may not get dark at all (such as full moon) in which case it will say ‘no evening darkness’.
-Click on a date in the boxes below to see details how darkness is determined (we use London as an example however times vary little across the country).
+Click the date in the boxes to see details how darkness is determined (we use London as an example however times vary little across the country).

 Planning a stargazing trip?

 If you are thinking of travelling to a remote dark sky site or observatory use our dark sky calendar to identify those dates which are going to be free of moonlight and twilight.